What is Welcome Week?

 What’s a Woolie?

 Woolies are Welcome Week Leaders.
-They are current students who are volunteering their time to help your transition to UMBC and help you make new friends here.
+They are current students who work to help your transition to UMBC be as smooth as possible and help you make new friends here.
 Why are they called Woolies?
 That’s one of the great UMBC mysteries.
-To learn more about Woolies visit here.

 What is the Transfer Student Network?